-Sean, you want to be a part of the program this Monday.
+Sean, you want to be a part of the program this Monday?

-John Kirby this weekend telling Fox News Sunday the unsolved case of of cocaine at the Biden White House.
+John Kirby this weekend telling Fox News Sunday the unsolved case of cocaine at the Biden White House.

-Because the Secret Service announces that they closed the investigation into all of this, and a spokesman for the agency telling NBC News it did so without conducting a single interview.
+And a spokesman for the agency telling NBC News, it did so without conducting a single interview.

-Congratulations to you, John and uh Greg Jarrett, his book is doing phenomenal.
+Congratulations to you, John, and Greg Jarrett.

-It's the trial of the century, Amazon.com, Hannity.com bookstores everywhere for both books.
+It's the trial of the century, Amazon.com, Hannity.com, bookstores everywhere for both books.

-Welcome both of you.
+Welcome, both of you.

 Good to be with you.